flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quickquotes.md

     children.
 The CDC does not yet know what causes it.
   card_citation: ''
 card_5:
-  card_text: "> a\x1CShe is the true original.
-She not only marched to the beat of her own drum a\x14 honey, she is a one-woman band!a\x1D\n> \n> Whoopi Goldberg, paying tribute to Cher, at the Kennedy Center Honors Sunday evening.
+  card_text: "> ax1CShe is the true original.
+She not only marched to the beat of her own drum ax14 honey, she is a one-woman band!ax1Dn> n> Whoopi Goldberg, paying tribute to Cher, at the Kennedy Center Honors Sunday evening.
 The 41st annual awards show began with a standing ovation tribute for President George H.W.
-Bush & then honored singers Cher, Reba McEntire, jazz great Wayne Shorter, composer Philip Glass, & a special award for the co-creators of \"Hamilton.\""
+Bush & then honored singers Cher, Reba McEntire, jazz great Wayne Shorter, composer Philip Glass, & a special award for the co-creators of "Hamilton.""
   card_citation: ''
 card_10:
   card_text: '[view sources](https://smarthernews.com/quickquotes/)'
   card_citation: ''

 ---
 *   **Export Army sergeant dies after being injured in Afghanistan:**
     [https://triblive.com/local/westmoreland/14364554-74/export-service-member-dies-after-being-injured-in-afghanistan](\"https://triblive.com/local/westmoreland/14364554-74/export-service-member-dies-after-being-injured-in-afghanistan\")